[Easy for everyone] Lowering the barriers to personal development [Individual Development Engineer]

 At first glance, it seems like a rather high hurdle.

-I think that writing a program for your own use and running it locally without releasing it to the public is also a form of personal development.
+I believe that writing and running programs locally for personal use, without making them publicly available, is also a form of personal development.

 for example…